-A full list of committee members and other key figures of the Prize can be viewed here.
+A list of committee members and other key figures of the Prize can be viewed here.

 In keeping with the mission of the Prize, nominees should:

-- Have demonstrated a connection and commitment to their Jewish identity and to Jewish values, the international Jewish community and/or the State of Israel;
+- Have demonstrated a connection and commitment to their Jewish identity and to Jewish values, the international Jewish community and/or Israel.